Optimizing and Measuring Promotion Campaigns

 - What types of promotions are most effective for driving sales, share and/or profitability and to what levels?

-- Which products and brands should I promote most frequently and where in order to achieve my financial objectives?
+- Which products and brands should I promote most frequently and where?

 - How do specific markets react to promotion types and activities?
 What should the frequency of promotion be in specific markets?

-MMA provides a holistic combination of data management, analytics and high-value consulting to help organizations develop and implement more effective, efficient and productive promotional strategies and tactics in conjunction with their overall commercial effectiveness programming.
+Ipsos MMA provides a holistic combination of data management, quantitative analytics and high-value consulting to help organizations develop and implement more effective, efficient and productive promotional strategies and tactics.
+Contact us to learn more.